chrismacdonaldw/kattis-grind/README.md

     └── twostones.cpp
 ```

-## Templates

-The tool includes default templates for supported languages and allows you to specify custom templates in your configuration file.
-Templates are automatically generated when fetching problems.

-### Default Templates Location
-- `templates/python_default.py`
-- `templates/cpp_default.cpp`

 ## Acknowledgments

 This project uses the [official Kattis CLI](https://github.com/Kattis/kattis-cli) as a starting point.
 The original Kattis CLI provided the foundation for understanding the Kattis API and submission process.